Skip to content

 • "Are they capable of delivering results?"

-Scientists have studied this phenomenon extensively.
-In 2002, researchers proposed what they call the "stereotype content model" - essentially proving that all our judgments about people boil down to just two main factors: (1) warmth and (2) competence (Fiske et al., 2002).
-Earlier research by Wojciszke's team found that these two dimensions explained 82% of how people judge others in everyday situations.
+The 2002 "stereotype content model" formalized it: all judgments about people reduce to (1) warmth and (2) competence (Fiske et al., 2002).
+Earlier work by Wojciszke's team found those two dimensions accounted for 82% of how people judge others in everyday situations.
+That is not a partial explanation.
+That is essentially the whole story.

-4. How Retorio has cracked Warmth & Competence
+4. How Retorio Measures and Coaches Warmth & Competence

 Retorio's platform:

-4.3 Retorio coaches and trains salespeople along warmth and competence
+4.3 Retorio coaches salespeople along warmth and competence dimensions

 5. Applying Warmth & Competence in Sales Organizations